 Taking into account the spirit of the standard ISO 9001, as it has always been ever since it came out for the first time, I can say without a doubt that this has never been its authors’ intention.

 The intention was, from the start, that the management should lead by personal example.
 They should, therefore, first and foremost, take the responsibility themselves; that they act of their own free will and out of integrity.
 This before developing expectations from people at any lower organizational level to take on responsibility for their part.

 It is quite clear that this message did not come across, and the chapter was taken literally as a dictate of requirements and demands – by the standard from the management.
 The standard demands that management take responsibility, whether they wish to or not, and carry this burden henceforth.

 A burden or a choice

 Basically, this boils down to burden vs choice.
 To “I have to do it” vs “I get to do it“.
 And the way the previous title was read and understood was the first, and not the second of the above.

 In his abdication letter in 1936, the king of Great Britain, Edward VIII, wrote:

 “I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as King as I would wish to do without the help and support of the woman I love.
 I now quit altogether public affairs, and I lay down my burden”.

-Aside from his forbidden love story, the apparent trigger for his abdication, Edward saw his kingship as a great burden, and not as a calling, not as an opportunity for leadership.
-In such a case, it is small wonder that he chose to get rid of the burden (which brought out only negative emotions) and go with his lover (whereas here the emotions were positive).
+Aside from his forbidden love story, the apparent trigger for his abdication, Edward saw his kingship as a great burden, and not as an honor.
+Not as an opportunity for leadership.
+Small wonder he chose to get rid of the burden (which brought out only negative emotions) and go with his lover (whereas here the emotions were positive).

 Now, in the 2015 revision of the ISO 9001 standard, this was corrected.